Newport: Jigsaw Falling into Place

 I make two more excursions; one to the city symbol of the transporter bridge in keeping with my recent wanderlust to Bilbao and the other to another former residence on Tewkesbury Walk behind the castle and train bridge.

 The modern developments are good but I’d go a little further, why not demolish the train station – if it’s going to be Newport it might as well all be new and let’s face it, that futuristic bridge doesn’t go with the rest of what is an otherwise elderly station does it?
+Except Platform 4. *there is a new bridge being built as we speak replacing the shabby one that used to be used for crossing the platforms.

 As for the Chartist Tower either demolish that too or if it must stay then at least reclad it.
-I can see it maybe as a Tate Modern-style building with a thick band of light and look out at the top (not even Cardiff has a city look out although Capital Tower should be).
+I can see it maybe as a Tate Modern-style building with a thick band of light and look out at the top (not even Cardiff has a city look out although Capital Tower should be). *As of 2022 it has been remodelled as the Mercure Hotel but the former Passport office at Olympia House still lies empty.

 The future?
 Like any city there are pockets of hope, the riverside houses look great, certainly a far cry from the industrial units that used to line the same site.
 The area around the civic centre remains a leafy enclave and while I don’t have the legs for the summit of Stow Hill, St Julians or upper reaches of Allt-yr-yn I imagine they are in reasonably good shape.